 2) Trilogos appeal to all of Europe and American buyers as they were so widespread in the mid to late 80s

 4) It's the longest run you can do of a single cardback (80 odd figures) which appeals to collectors

 I've been collecting/following them for a long time, and it was around 2004/5 that they started to get more popular.

-Users browsing this forum: Michael Sith and 11 guests
+Users browsing this forum: Snaketibe and 8 guests